Rookout/docs/docs/rules-tasks.md

 ## Rate Limiting

-Rookout set a threshold on the rate rules are invoked within a single application instance to ensure there's no perfomance degradation when accidentally setting breakpoints on hot code path.
+Rookout set a threshold on the rate Breakpoints are invoked within a single application instance to ensure there's no perfomance degradation when accidentally setting breakpoints on hot code path.

-If rule is invoked twice within the limit (set by default to *100ms*) the rule will be disabled for that application instance and it's status will be set to `Error`.
+If a Breakpoint is invoked twice within the limit (set by default to *100ms*) the Breakpoint will be disabled for that application instance and it's status will be set to `Error`.

-To change this configuration for a specific rule, change the value of `minTimeBetweenHits` to the desired number in miliseconds:
+To change this configuration for a specific Breakpoint, change the value of `minTimeBetweenHits` to the desired number in miliseconds:
 ```json
 "minTimeBetweenHits":10
 ```

 ## What's next?

-To review the full Rule API check out the [Reference Section](rules-reference.md).
+To review the full Breakpoint API check out the [Reference Section](rules-reference.md).